honeypieio/shrubcoop.org/content/contact.md

 ***

-#### To book our venues

-Our Zero Waste Hub and SHRUB Space Workshop are available for private hire.
-We're currently asking for a £1 per person, per hour donation to cover our costs.
-A new pricing structure will be introduced soon.

-Simply email us at [venuehire@shrubcoop.org](mailto:venuehire@shrubcoop.org) with an explanation of your event, desired date and times, and a member of the team will get back to you.

-_Please note that due to Covid-19 restrictions, our spaces are currently not available for hire_

-_Zero Waste Hub - capacity 60 people
-SHRUB Space Workshop - capacity 20 people_

-***

 #### Research enquiries and visits

 We love to share what we do and how we work to inspire others to replicate our projects around the world.
 Answering research questions can require a lot of staff time.
 If you're a student with an essay deadline, please bear in mind that it could take us up to two weeks to get back to you.